Itisben/SimplifiedCoreMaint/README.md

 This is the c++ code for the draft paper "Simplified Algorithms for Order-Based Core Maintenance".
+The link is: https://link.springer.com/article/10.1007/s11227-024-06190-x
+If you cannot download, please see my homepage: https://bin-guo.github.io/

 The experiments test two methods, the order-based method and our simplified order-based method.

 # The Structure of the Folder